CloudHolic/CloudHolic/README.md

-HATE competitive programming & Java
+I really HATE Java
+New to CP!

 What I can do:
   - C# & WPF